ericghara/CarData/README.md

 CarData is composed of 2 units:
 - **Extractor** - scrapes JSON data from auto manufacturers' websites, by interacting directly with their *public* APIs
-- **Transformer** - translates data retrieved from the extractor to a brand-agnostic schema
+- **Transformer** - translates data retrieved by the extractor into a brand-agnostic schema

 ## Project Status
 - **Extractor**